nnk03/my-linux/ubuntu/README.md

 1. for using clipboard in vim in sway session, install wl-clipboard using the below command

+1. if wayland didn't work as expected, remove trailing commas in configuration files and reboot

+1. if on using sway, the applications are opening in light mode, switch back to gnome and using gnome-tweaks, change settings of appearance to Adwaita and Adwaita Dark

 ```
 sudo apt install wl-clipboard
 ```